HelpBot Assistant

 Flat Button

-The Flat Button is styled with no background color.
-To create a flat Button, set the cssClass property to e-flat.
+A flat button is styled with no background color.
+To create a flat button, set the cssClass property to e-flat.

 Outline Button

-An outline Button has border with transparent background.
-To create an outline Button, set the cssClass property as e-outline.
+An outline button has a border with a transparent background.
+To create an outline button, set the cssClass property to e-outline.

 Round Button

-A round Button is shaped like a circle.
-Usually, it contains an icon representing its action.
-To create a round Button, set the cssClass property to e-round.
+A round button is shaped like a circle and typically contains an icon representing its action.
+To create a round button, set the cssClass property to e-round.

 import { enableRipple } from '@syncfusion/ej2-base';